 Malaysia's first lady linked to US$30 million worth of jewelry bought with 1MDB funds

-The filings lodged at the US District Court in Los Angeles on Thursday (Jun 15) did not identify Prime Minister Najib Razak or his wife Rosmah Mansor by name, but said the jewelry purchases were for the wife of "Malaysian Official 1".
+The filings lodged at the U.S. District Court in Los Angeles on Thursday did not identify Prime Minister Najib Razak or his wife Rosmah Mansor by name, but said the jewelry purchases were for the wife of 'Malaysian Official 1'.

 The diamond necklace set alone cost US$27.3 million, according to latest filings in a lawsuit that was launched in July last year.